THE DEBT RECOVERY STEP-BY-STEP GUIDE

 - There are issues or disputed with the goods/services provided.

 - Resolving Issues Disputes

 The debt collection partner will need to respond to all the debtor’s complaints, issues and excuses irrelevant how insignificant they are.
 The reasons for this will be explained under Litigation below.
-Providing you have followed all the guide lines in steps 1-9 then the debt collection partner should be in possession of all the information and documentation to respond quickly to any issues raised resulting in a speedy resolution and payment to you.
+Providing you have followed all the guide lines in steps 1-9 then the debt collection agency partner should be in possession of all the information and documentation to respond quickly to any issues raised resulting in a speedy resolution and payment to you.